USS Thresher crew remembered on 55th anniversary of disaster

-KITTERY, Maine (AP) — The deadliest submarine disaster in U.S. history is being remembered on the 55th anniversary.
+KITTERY, Maine (AP) — Family members of sailors killed in the deadliest submarine disaster in U.S. history are grateful for the sense of community surrounding a 55th anniversary commemoration.

-Hundreds of people including descendants of the USS Thresher crew and current and retired sailors attended a somber memorial Saturday at Traip Academy in Kittery.
+The granddaughter of Charles Wiggins, one of the sailors who died on the USS Thresher, said it’s hard for others to understand the loss felt by those who were left behind, the Portsmouth Herald reported.

-Built at Portsmouth Naval Shipyard, the first-in-class Thresher was the world’s most advanced fast attack submarine when it was commissioned.
-But a malfunction during a deep-sea dive off Cape Cod on April 10, 1963, claimed the lives of all 129 aboard.
+“We are fortunate today to be surrounded by people who understand,” Victoria Sallade said.
+“What we do here today is the best way to honor these men and to assure they are not forgotten.”

-The Portsmouth Herald reports that the granddaughter of Charles Wiggins, one of those who died, talked about how it’s hard for others to understand the loss.
+Hundreds of people, including current and retired sailors, in addition to descendants, attended a somber memorial Saturday at Traip Academy in Kittery, Maine.

 Most Read Nation & World Stories